kyle-luong/kyle-luong.github.io/index.md

 permalink: /
 ---

-# hi, i'm kyle.
+# hi, i'm kyle

-i'm a student at the university of virginia studying computer science and mathematics. i like being productive sometimes.
+I'm an undergraduate student at the University of Virginia studying Computer Science and Mathematics.

-i'm currently working on:
+I'm currently working on:
-- this website :O
-- a schedule routing app + web extension
+- A schedule routing app/extension
-- see more on my [projects](/projects)!
+- See more on my [projects](/projects)!

-i'm currently a/an:
+I'm currently a/an:
-- research intern @ AgAID w/ the biocomplexity institute
-- undergrad researcher @ UVa w/ the floodwatch team
-- executive officer @ mlatuva
+- Incoming ML Research Intern at AgAID (Summer 2025)
+- Undergraduate Researcher at UVA Link Lab x Floodwatch
+- Executive Officer at ML@UVA
-- see more on my [experience](/experience)!
+- See more on my [experience](/experience)!

-see more [about](/about) me & this site!
+See more [about](/about) me and this site!